Menopause and inability to perform tasks

 - Studies reveal that an inability to perform tasks occurs as a result of changes in multiple hormone levels and can occur at any stage of menopause

 - How much sleep you get and the quality of your sleep can affect your likelihood of experiencing an inability to perform tasks.
-For example, a prolonged period of disturbed or restless sleep can result in low mood, poor thinking and a lack of motivation
+For example, a prolonged period of disturbed or restless sleep can result in low mood, poor concentration and a lack of motivation

 - Stress, such as pressure at work or home, can also impact your ability to perform tasks.
 Read more about menopause and stress here